 This conference aims to bring together scholars of Arendt’s constitutional thought and those working in political and legal theory more broadly to pursue the following questions: Is the Supreme Court still a legal institution, one that wields and deserves the authority imbued by the rule of law?
 Is the Supreme Court simply an undemocratic institution of power?
 If the latter, should we abandon the charade that the Supreme Court is above politics?
 Or, should we work to uphold the reality and the illusion that the Court is a legal and not simply a political institution?
 Any answers to these questions request that we face what is lost if and when the Supreme Court is no longer recognized as a seat of authority.
 We are especially interested in papers that address: Arendt’s conception of power and/or authority, Arendt’s constitutional and/or legal theory, and the relevance of all of this for current discussions of the Supreme Court and constitutional politics.

 The event will take place in-person and will be free and open to the public.
 Please direct any questions to Nicholas Dunn ([email protected]).

 Every year, students, thinkers, artists, writers gather at Bard College's Annandale campus for two days of exploration into a pressing contemporary issue.
 Our aim is to bring together speakers from diverse careers to think together - and often to disagree- in public.

 The Center's annual conferences are known for bringing together speakers from diverse careers to think in public about the most important issues of our time.
 Previous conferences have explored the economic crisis, education, surveillance, and privacy.
-In conjuction with the conference, the center sponsors an annual student competition and a debate.
-More information on the upcoming 2016 Conference, "REAL TALK," below.
+In conjunction with the conference, the center sponsors an annual student competition and a student debate.